neerajk555/SQL-Training-exercise/module-05-joins/08-Take-Home-Challenges.md

 Three multi-part exercises with realistic datasets.
 Include open-ended components and solutions with trade-offs.

+**Beginner Tip:** Multi-table challenges can feel overwhelming at first!
+Draw the relationships between tables if it helps.
+Join two tables first, verify the result, then add the third.
+Check row counts at each step.
+Take breaks when stuck—fresh eyes often spot the issue!

 ---

 ## Challenge 1: Customer Journey Insights (E-commerce) — 45–55 min